larsjuhljensen/JensenLab/_pages/training_textmining.md

 ### 2.1 Using NER to dig deeper

 Colorectal cancer studies have revealed a strong cooccurrence pattern between the proinflammatory Fusobacterium nucleatum and Parvimonas micra.
 This led to a systematic search for literature linking also the latter bacterial species to inflammatory response.
-A simple PubMed search retrieves only three publications:
+A simple PubMed search retrieves only four publications:

 <https://www.ncbi.nlm.nih.gov/pubmed/?term=%22Parvimonas+micra%22+%22inflammatory+response%22>